 Dr Matthias Strohn

 Matthias holds a commission in the German army (current rank Lieutenant-Colonel) and is a member of the military attaché reserve.
 He has served on the defence attaché staffs in Madrid, Paris and London.
-Prior to this he was attached to German Staff College as the military history staff officer.
-Matthias is also the academic adviser to the British Army’s Operation Reflect Team which deals with the First World War commemorations and he has advised British and German government bodies on this matter.
+Prior to this he served at German Staff College as the military history staff officer.
+Matthias was also the academic adviser to the British Army’s Operation Reflect Team, which organised the Army’s contribution to the First World War commemorations; and he has advised British and German government bodies on wider aspects of military history and its relevance for today.
 Matthias deployed to Iraq and Afghanistan with both the British Army and the German Bundeswehr.
-Matthias is a keen battlefield tour guide and has led civilian and military tours in Europe from Normandy to Stalingrad.
+He is a keen battlefield tour guide and has led civilian and military tours all over Europe, from Madrid to Stalingrad.
 He has also worked on television and radio as both historical adviser and interviewee.